floktl/XploreED/backend/docs/architecture.md

 ## **Overview**

-The German Class Tool backend follows a **Clean Architecture** pattern with clear separation of concerns, modular design, and scalable structure.
+The XplorED backend follows a **Clean Architecture** pattern with clear separation of concerns, modular design, and scalable structure.
 The architecture is designed to support AI-powered German language learning with real-time feedback and personalized content generation.

 ## **Architecture Principles**